quentin-f451/quentincreuzet.fr/README.md

 # Quentin Creuzet

 I’m Quentin Creuzet and I’m a French designer/developer based on the internet.
 I’m working for various freelance projects and try to figure out what could be a website as half of [F451](https://f451.faith) with [Domitille Debret](http://domitilledebret.net).
 You can [contact me](mailto:quentin@f451.faith) for any kind of coding and graphic design project.
-Next availability: _September 2021_.
+Next availability: _January 2022_.

 ## News